Manifold Topology Divergence: a Framework for Comparing Data Manifolds: Experiments

 \section{Experiments}

 We examine the ability of MTop-Div to measure quality of generative models trained on various datasets.
 Firstly, we illustrate the behaviour of MTop-Div on simple synthetic datasets (rings (Fig.\ref{fig:rings_H0_sum}), disks (Fig. \ref{fig:two_circles})).
 Secondly, we show that MTop-Div is superior to the GScore, another topology-based GAN quality measure.
 We carry out experiments with a mixture of Gaussians, MNIST, CIFAR10, X-ray images, FFHQ.
 The performance of MTop-Div is on par with FID.
 For images, MTop-Div is always calculated in pixel space without utilizing pre-trained networks.
 Thirdly, we apply MTop-Div to GANs from non-image domains: 3D shapes and time-series, where FID is not applicable.
-We show that MTop-Div agrees with domain-specific measures, such as JSD, MMD, Coverage, discriminative score, but MTop-Div better captures evolution of generated data manifold during training.
+We show that MTop-Div agrees with domain-specific measures, such as JSD, MMD, Coverage, discriminative score, but MTop-Div better captures evolution of generated data manifold during training \footnote{we additionally calculated IMD \cite{tsitsulin2019shape} for the pairs of point clouds from our experiments, see Appendix \ref{app:imd}.}.